-Prerequisite: C average or better in Algebra I and Algebra II/Trig, (or geometry) or approval of teacher
+Prerequisite: C average or better in Honors Algebra I or Math 8

 AP COMPUTER SCIENCE PRINCIPLES

 This course advances students' understanding of the technical aspects of computing including, programming and algorithm design, computer system organization and operation, and data representation and information organization.
 This course includes the use of several programming languages, based on the specific project or problem students must solve.